fryderyk1991/AZ-instalacje/README.md

 - [Glightbox](https://biati-digital.github.io/glightbox/)

 #### What I Learned During This Project:
-- I gained more confidence in my BEM skills, before this project.
-I hadn't used BEM
+- how to properly use BEM
-- more confident in working with real clients
+- to be more confident in working with real clients and their requirements
-- more patience :P
+- to be more patient :P

 Live => https://instalacje-az.pl/